-- 1. Underground storage of hazardous substance or waste of less than 50 gallons. - 2.
-Underground heating oil storage tank with a capacity of less than 2,000 gallons. - 3.
-Sewage treatment facility regulated by a NJPDES permit granted under NJAC 7:14A. - 4.
-Sanitary sewer system, including sewer line, manhole, or pump station. - 5.
-Industrial waste line. - 6.
-Septic leaching field. - 7.
-Facility requiring a ground water discharge permit issued by the NJDEP pursuant to N.J.A.C 7:14A et seq. - 8.
-Stormwater retention-recharge basin. - 9.
-Dry well. - 10.
-Storm water conveyance line. - 11.
-Waste oil collection, storage and recycling facility. - 12.
-Agricultural chemical bulk storage and mixing or loading facility including crop dusting facilities. - 13.
-Above-ground storage of hazardous substance or waste in quantities of less than 2,000 gallons. - 14.
-Livestock operation containing 8 or more Animal Units (AU) [1 AU= 1000 pounds of live animal weight] or those receiving 142 or more tons of animal waste per year as defined by the NJ Department of Agriculture pursuant to its Criteria and Standards for Animal Waste Management, at NJAC 2:91. - 15.
-[Optional Insert other Potential Contaminant Sources of similar nature that are not listed in (1) through (14) above, or as Major Potential Contaminant Sources in Appendix B, but are of concern to the municipality.]
+- 1. Underground storage of hazardous substance or waste of less than 50 gallons. - +2.
+Underground heating oil storage tank with a capacity of less than 2,000 gallons. - 1.3.
+Sewage treatment facility regulated by a NJPDES permit granted under NJAC 7:14A. - 1.4.
+Sanitary sewer system, including sewer line, manhole, or pump station. - 1.5.Industrial waste line. - 1.6.
+Septic leaching field. - 1.7.Facility requiring a ground water discharge permit issued by the NJDEP pursuant to N.J.A.C 7:14A et seq. - 1.8.
+Stormwater retention-recharge basin. - 1.9.Dry well. - 1.10.
+Storm water conveyance line. - 1.11.
+Waste oil collection, storage and recycling facility. - 1.12.
+Agricultural chemical bulk storage and mixing or loading facility including crop dusting facilities. - 1.13.
+Above-ground storage of hazardous substance or waste in quantities of less than 2,000 gallons. - 1.14.
+Livestock operation containing 8 or more Animal Units (AU) [1 AU= 1000 pounds of live animal weight] or those receiving 142 or more tons of animal waste per year as defined by the NJ Department of Agriculture pursuant to its Criteria and Standards for Animal Waste Management, at NJAC 2:91.

+1.15.
 APPENDIX C MAJOR POTENTIAL POLLUTANT SOURCES

-Facilities with Toxicity Ratings of II or Greater N.J.A.C.
+Facilities with Toxicity Ratings of II or Greater Adapted from N.J.A.C.
 7:10A-1.14(c)4, Table II(N)A